When I load the website in Visual Editor, it either loads with broken content or VWO Editor throws the following error:

 - Further, you may even install one of the standard browser plugins to disable x-frame headers in the test builder.
 For instance, there is a standard plugin in chrome for this purpose called “Ignore X-Frame headers”.

 - Ensure that the test URL (primary URL) is the exact URL of the specific page.
 If you have entered group URLs or URL pattern, the page may not load.

 - Enable third-party cookies in your browser settings.
 When creating tests for a website, VWO drops cookies from app.vwo.com to dev.vwo.com (third-party).
-Since the cookies in your website are created from dev.vwo.com, your website pages may fail to load if third-party cookies are disabled in the browser settings.
-Using the browser settings option, you can block the third party cookies but create an exception for these two domains.
+Since the cookies on your website are created from dev.vwo.com, your website pages may fail to load if third-party cookies are disabled in the browser settings.
+Using the browser settings option, you can block third-party cookies but create an exception for these two domains.
 Click here to know how to enable or disable third-party cookies in your browser settings.